Clonakilty's history can be traced back to the 1300's and traces of the towns heritage can be seen in many of its buildings today.

 West Cork Model Railway Village is located a short distance from Clonakilty town ideal for all the family and includes a reproduction of the West Cork Railway and industrial development in the area during the period of World War II.
 Clonakilty also has a cinema in the town centre.

 Michael Collins, one of the great heroes of the 1916-1922 period, was born at Woodfield, near here.
 He was General of the Free State Army, and his dynamic and powerful personality made him a legend in his own lifetime.
-The small West Cork Museum in Clonakilty has many mementos of the hero.
-The memorial to him at Sam's Cross was unveiled by General Tom Barry, himself a prominent figure in the Republican Movement.
+The Michael Collins Centre on the outskirts of Clonakilty has many mementos of the hero.
+There is now a fine bronze statue in memory of the local hero unveiled by the actor Liam Neeson.
+Also in the town centre you will find the Michael Collins House.
+The memorial to Michael Collins at Sam's Cross was unveiled by General Tom Barry, himself a prominent figure in the Republican Movement.

 From Clonakilty westward the coast becomes bolder and more rugged, the sea carving deep inlets and bays as it rolls in from the Atlantic.
 Clonakilty is close to some of West Corks most wonderful costline area with the Galley Head, Seven Heads and Old Head coastal points all within close proximity by car.
 Ardfield is a hidden little jem just over 15 minutes drive from Clonakilty it is well located for some of West Cork's great beaches such as Red Strand and Dunnycove.
 Galley Head headland where Galley Head Lighthouse proudly stands, with the wild Atlantic Ocean to the fore is a stunning sight, Dunowen, Castlefreke and Owenahincha are all areas close by well worth exploring.